shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 [OE SDK attestation API](https://github.com/openenclave/openenclave/pull/2949).

-If SGX verifier plugin is used, with the integration of SGX QVL, a verifier's call to OE SDK API `oe_verify_evidence()` would triggers quote verification by invoking Intel® SGX DCAP (QVL) or Quote Verification Enclave (QvE), depending on whether the call is from the enclave side or the host side.
+If SGX verifier plugin is used, with the integration of Intel® SGX DCAP (QVL) and Quote Verification Enclave (QvE), a verifier's call to OE SDK API `oe_verify_evidence()` would triggers quote verification by invoking QVL or QvE, depending on whether the call is from the enclave side or the host side.

-Integration of the quote verification library depends on the installation of the Intel® SGX DCAP packages `libsgx-dcap-quote-verify` and `libsgx-ae-qve` and their dependencies, as well as proper configuration of the components and their access to dependent backend services (e.g. Quote Provider Library and
+Integration of the quote verification library depends on the installation of Intel® SGX DCAP packages `libsgx-dcap-quote-verify` and `libsgx-ae-qve` and their dependencies, as well as proper configuration of the components and their access to dependent backend services (e.g. Quote Provider Library and